 Treatment with medicines may be needed for some people

 Otherwise, whether or not preventative treatment with medicines will be suggested will depend on how high the doctor feels your risk is.
-This may depend on your bone density readings if you have a DEXA scan and/or any other risk factors for osteoporosis that you may have.
+You may have a DXA scan to assess your bone density.
+The decision may depend on this result and any other risk factors for osteoporosis that you may have.
 Your doctor will be able to advise for your particular case.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.